tinacms/tinacms-site/content/docs/teams/gatsby/introduction.md

 ## Limitations

-The Tina Teams plugin will put the site behind an authentication layer, however Gatsby's **/graphql** endpoint may still be accessible.
+The Tina Teams plugin will put your cloud editing environment behind an authentication layer, however Gatsby's **/graphql** endpoint may still be accessible.
 If this is an issue for your site, we suggest password-protecting your environment through your hosting provider.